What Is the Role of Mini IVF?

 It was only about 10 years ago that a new drug was introduced that has had amazing impact on the efficiency of natural cycle or mini IVF.
 This drug called GnRH antagonist, trade name Ganirelix or Cetrotide, allows efficient egg harvesting and nearly non-existent premature ovulation.
 By combining natural cycle monitoring or minimal stimulation with GnRH antagonists, the efficiency of harvesting even one follicle for one egg has dramatically skyrocketed, making this a sustainable cost- effective option for some patients.

-The clear advantage in utilizing mini IVF is cost, with respectable pregnancy rates between 20-30% depending on age for good prognostic patients.
+The clear advantage in utilizing mini IVF is cost.
 The down side is that the cycle will not yield supernumerary embryos for a freeze, and will be very limited in supporting a management plan that involves pre implantation genetic testing or screening as multiple embryos are needed for both.